Welcome To Law Office Of Christopher Peil In San Francisco, CA

 A Strategic Approach To Creating An IP Portfolio

-Regardless of whether you are the CEO of a small tech start-up or a multinational corporation, the key to creating an IP portfolio that facilitates corporate growth, generates value for your shareholders, and effectively protects your company’s brand, inventions, and trade secrets is choosing a mix of IP protections that are tailored to the type of technology you’re developing and the industry your company operates in.
+Regardless of whether you are the CEO of a small tech start-up or a multinational corporation, the key to creating an IP portfolio that facilitates corporate growth, generates value for your shareholders, and effectively protects your company’s brand, inventions, and trade secrets is choosing a mix of IP protections that is tailored to the type of technology you’re developing and the industry your company operates in.
 This is accomplished through extensive collaboration with your patent attorney.
 During this discussion, your patent lawyer will evaluate which IP portfolio is the best fit for your company based on:

 - The type of product your corporation is currently developing or planning on developing